The Pros and Cons of Living in Canada

 Although applicants between 25 and 35 are favoured and get maximum points on the Comprehensive Ranking System (CRS), there is no age limit for moving to Canada.
 Extensive work experience, high language proficiency, advanced education, and having family members in Canada, can count in your favour.

-Also note that humanitarian, refugee and family sponsorships do not operate on the same CRS system, that means that age is not a penalty for those entry options.
-The trick is to find the entry option that is best suited to maximise your chances.
+Also note that humanitarian, refugee and family sponsorships do not operate on the same CRS system, which means that age is not a penalty for those entry options.
+The trick is to find the entry option that is best suited to maximize your chances.

 From Express Entry to the Provincial Nominee Program, and Federal Skilled Worker program to name a few discussed in this article, pathways to Canada are abundant.
 Although candidates with higher education, work experience and are younger are more likely to receive higher rankings, there are ways to manoeuvre the system – finding the right entry for your unique circumstances will give you a better chance of success.